Coutinho-Helder/rc_tank/readme.md

 - `OUT+` → Pin 2 (5V)
 - `OUT-` → Pin 6 (GND)
+- Input: Battery B (2S LiPo, logic pack)

 #### BTS7960 Left — Power

+- Motor supply input (`B+`/`B-`) → Battery A (2S LiPo, motor pack), wired
+  directly — not through the Pi or buck converter
 - `VCC` → LM2596 `OUT+` (same 5V rail as Pi Pin 2, wired directly from the
   buck converter — **not** sourced from the Pi)
-- `GND` → LM2596 `OUT-` / common ground (same rail as Pi Pin 6)
+- `GND` → LM2596 `OUT-` / common ground (same rail as Pi Pin 6, and tied to Battery A negative)

 #### BTS7960 Right — Power

+- Motor supply input (`B+`/`B-`) → Battery A (2S LiPo, motor pack), wired
+  directly — not through the Pi or buck converter
 - `VCC` → LM2596 `OUT+` (same 5V rail as Pi Pin 2, wired directly from the
   buck converter — **not** sourced from the Pi)
-- `GND` → LM2596 `OUT-` / common ground (same rail as Pi Pin 6)
+- `GND` → LM2596 `OUT-` / common ground (same rail as Pi Pin 6, and tied to Battery A negative)

 > The BTS7960's **motor supply** input (separate from its logic `VCC`) connects
-> directly to the battery, not to the buck converter or the Pi — see §4.
+> directly to Battery A (the motor pack), not to Battery B, the buck
-> The logic `VCC` is powered by the buck converter's output rail directly,
+> converter, or the Pi — see §4.
+The logic `VCC` is powered by the buck
-> in parallel with the Pi, not routed through any Pi pin.
+> converter's output rail directly, in parallel with the Pi, not routed
+> through any Pi pin.
+Battery A and Battery B remain independent supplies
+> but must share a common GND for the logic signals to be valid.

 ### 5.2 BTS7960 Left — Logic Pins